Serious Problem of Involuntary Medical Killings Is Real

 Educating patients and families about the realities in health care.

 Having patients prepare carefully written advanced medical directives, prepared with the legal advice of an attorney.
 Brief forms stating that a patient does not want to be resuscitated "in the event of a terminal condition" are not adequate at all.
-See Advance directives often are not specific enough to guide end-of-life medical decisions and Advance directives often don't influence end-of-life patient care.
+Advance directives can not anticipate all end-of-life medical decisions that need to be made .

 Increased funding for hospice services so that hospices will not have adequate revenue to cover patient care service expenditures.
 However, it is not yet determined whether the increased funding should come from government or the private sector through charitable donations.
 Some argue that when government becomes involved in providing more health care, budgetary concerns will interfere with ethical medical decision-making and result in medical killings.
 For that reason, we encourage the creation of more non-profit hospices and greater awareness of the charitable mission of these hospices so that donations to this vital national mission are increased.